 Can we object to our organisation being deregistered?

-If Charities Services proceeds to deregister the charity, it will advise the charity in writing, and give reasons for the decision.
+If the Charities Registration Board proceeds to deregister the charity, it will advise the charity in writing, and give reasons for the decision.

 What will be shown on the Register after a charity has been deregistered?